AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     ```sh
     cat /etc/ssh/ssh_host_ecdsa_key.pub
     ```
     You'll see a line of text that begins with `ecdsa-sha2-nistp256`, followed by a single space, followed by a long string of letters and numbers, and a few symbols.
-This long string is the Base64-encoded representation of the server's ECDSA public host key itself.
+This long string is an encoded representation of the server's ECDSA public host key itself.
+    > :beginner: :construction: TK-TODO: The encoding used here is a common one called *Base64 encoding*.
 1. Next, start a connection from the server to itself using the `ssh` client program:
     ```sh
     ssh localhost